The Urgent Fight Against Plastic Pollution in the UK

 - Leah Solmaz

-- 2 min read
+- 3 min read

 As a coastal conservation project based in South Devon, we’ve seen firsthand the devastating impact plastic pollution has on marine life.
-From tangled fishing line around seal pups to microplastics in the bellies of seabirds, it’s a daily reminder of the urgency to act.
+From tangled fishing lines around seal pups to microplastics in the bellies of seabirds, it’s a daily reminder of the urgency to act.
 But here’s the truth many don’t realise: most marine plastic doesn’t start at sea.
 It starts upstream.

 What Causes Plastic Pollution in the UK?